Lightning-Universe/lightning-flash/docs/source/reference/flash_to_pl.rst

 Flash is built on top of PyTorch Lightning to abstract away the unnecessary boilerplate for:

-- data science
+- Data science
-- kaggle
+- Kaggle
-- business use cases
+- Business use cases
-- applied research
+- Applied research

 Flash is a HIGH level library and Lightning is a LOW level library.